-Connecticut Firearms Auction charges a commission for selling guns at live auction.
+Connecticut Firearms Auction charges a competitive commission for selling guns at live auction.
 Commission is quoted based on the size, quality and quantity of guns that are consigned.
+Generally speaking, the higher the value, the lower the commission.
 Please contact us today for a commission quote on your collection.

 What can I expect when selling with CT Firearms Auction?

 Connecticut Firearms Auction consigns items for live auction and works on contract with a detailed inventory.
 The contract outlines the date of sale, any related expenses, and the payment date after the auction.
 We are Fully Insured, with a knowledgeable and professional staff.

 How does CT Firearms value and estimate a gun before auction?